More about Move More Dundee

 They use a variety of simple exercises that are done in a circuit that is adapted to suit your level of ability and fitness.
 The instructors are always on hand to offer guidance and support.
 These are a great way of getting back to fitness and helping you to recover after treatment for cancer.

 The circuits are based in Leisure and Culture facilities, and are based across Dundee.
-There is also a class delivered up at Dundee University, in the Institute of Sport and Exercise facility.

 - Olympia: Tuesdays from 1.00pm to 2.00pm/l